LICO: Large Language Models for In-Context Molecular Optimization: Experiments

 \subsection{PMO Benchmark}

 \textbf{Benchmark } We evaluate \name{} on Practical Molecular Optimization (PMO)~\citep{gao2022sample}, a standard benchmark for molecular optimization with a focus on sample efficiency.
-We experiment on $21$ optimization objectives provided by PMO, including QED~\cite{bickerton2012quantifying}, DRD2~\citep{olivecrona2017molecular}, and $19$ objective functions from Guacamol~\citep{brown2019guacamol}.
+We experiment on $23$ optimization objectives provided by PMO, including QED~\cite{bickerton2012quantifying}, DRD2~\citep{olivecrona2017molecular}, GSK3$\beta$, JNK3~\citep{li2018multi}, and $19$ objective functions from Guacamol~\citep{brown2019guacamol}.
 QED assesses a molecule's drug-likeness by identifying certain "red flags".
 DRD2 is a machine learning model trained on experimental data to predict bioactivities for specific target diseases.
 Guacamol objectives emulate drug discovery goals through a multi-property objective (MPO) approach, considering factors like target molecule similarity, molecular weights, and CLogP.
 All objective values range from $0$ to $1$, with $1$ indicating the best outcome.
+We consider two evaluation settings -- the original PMO with a budget of $10000$ oracle calls, and a budget-efficient setting with $1000$ oracle calls, which we refer to as PMO-1K.
+We believe 1000 is a more reasonable budget while still allowing optimization methods to achieve meaningful performances.
+To ensure a fair comparison in PMO-1K, we performed extensive hyperparameter tuning for each baseline on the first $5$ tasks, and used the optimal hyperparameters for the remaining tasks.
+Appendix~\ref{app:hp_tuning} details hyperparameter search for the baselines.

-\textbf{Baselines } We compare \name{} against $3$ leading methods in PMO, namely REINVENT~\citep{olivecrona2017molecular}, Graph GA~\citep{jensen2019graph}, and GP BO~\citep{tripp2021fresh}.
-REINVENT is a reinforcement learning method that refines a pretrained RNN for generating SMILES strings.
-Graph GA, inspired by evolutionary processes, utilizes crossover operations derived from graph matching and mutation at atom and fragment levels to explore the molecule space.
-GP BO is a Bayesian optimization method that constructs a surrogate function using Gaussian Processes and employs an acquisition function that combines the surrogate's predictions with uncertainty estimates to guide candidate selection.
-In addition to PMO baselines, we also compare \name{} with TNP~\citep{nguyen2022transformer}, a state-of-the-art transformers model for few-shot learning.
-GP BO and TNP are similar to \name{}, where the difference is we use an LLM for surrogate modeling instead of a GP or TNP.
+\textbf{Baselines } We compare \name{} against $6$ leading methods in PMO, namely Genetic GFN~\citep{kim2024genetic}, REINVENT~\citep{olivecrona2017molecular}, Augmented Memory~\citep{guo2023augmented}, Graph GA~\citep{jensen2019graph}, GP BO~\citep{tripp2021fresh}, and MOLLEO~\citep{wang2024efficient}.
+Genetic GFN employs a GFlowNets~\citep{bengio2023gflownet} model trained to sample molecules proportional to their rewards.
+REINVENT is a reinforcement learning method that finetunes a pretrained RNN for generating SMILES strings, and Augmented Memory combines REINVENT with data augmentation and experience replay.
+Graph GA, inspired by evolutionary processes, utilizes crossover and mutation operations to explore the molecule space.
+GP BO is a Bayesian optimization method that augments Graph GA with a Gaussian Processes surrogate model and UCB acquisition function to guide candidate selection.
+MOLLEO is an LLM-based method that prompts a chemistry-aware LLM such as BioT5~\citep{pei2023biot5} to perform mutation and crossover operations in an evolutionary algorithm.
+Among the baselines, GP BO is the most similar to \name{}, where the only difference is we use an LLM for surrogate modeling instead of a GP.